 Pack in and pack out!
 We appreciate your help in keeping the park clean, packing out your trash, and recreating responsibly.
 Learn more about the Leave No Trace Principles.

 4. Make Art in the Park

-Bring your own supplies, or, starting July 1st, stop by the Outdoor Visitor Center to pick up free-to-use art supplies and Take Part in Art!
+Bring your own supplies year-round.
+In-season (May - October), stop by the Visitor Center to pick up free-to-use art supplies and Take Part in Art!
 Note that cleaning art supplies in the bathroom in not allowed.